PoofyEnigma/chaster-python-sdk/README.md

 Stubbed - API call functions, DTOs defined<br>
 Validated - tested with mocked chaster http response<br>
 Integrated - Integration tests written and naming settled<br>
-Mocked - API call has a mock equivalent allowing for local development of bots and functions are documented Tutorial - A tutorial demonstrating usage of the function written and the SDK pypi docs published
+Mocked - API call has a mock equivalent allowing for local development of bots and functions are documented<br>
+Tutorial - A tutorial demonstrating usage of the function written and the SDK pypi docs published<br>
+Extension Objects - DTO Tested and Validated<br>
+Extension Information API - C&C the extension information component vs. the extension info in the lock obj

 ## Layer 2 Progress